 Figure 3.11 shows two constant crossline offset sections extracted from a volume of deconvolved synthesized shot gathers.
 The crossline offset is 2400 m between the two OBC lines with bold receiver locations in panel a.
 Panel b was produced by correlating traces from West to East (bottom to top of panel a), while panel c shows reciprocal correlations.
 Active seismic data are symmetric for these two sections.
 Therefore, events in the synthesized sections must be present in both panels to be geologic reflections.
-Alternatively, panels b and c are mathematically equivalent to the causal and acausal parts of the correlations performed in a single direction.
-The causal and acausal parts of the correlations for a successfully synthesized volume of shot gathers are also symmetric.
-The lack of identifiable events in panel b, and the concomitant lack of symmetry between the panels, indicates that the raw data processed by correlation do not fulfill the source distribution requirements of the theory of interferometry, equation 1.1.
+Alternatively, panels b and c are mathematically equivalent to the causal and acausal parts of the correlations for a successfully synthesized volume of shot gathers are also symmetric.
+The lack of identifiable events in panel b, and the concomitant lack of symmetry between the panels, indicates that the raw data processed by correlation 1.1.
 The strong event below 1 s in panel b is event discussed in Figure 3.10 on which the bold white line is overlain.
 These sections, and similar ones exploring a full range of crossline offset, do not reveal geologically feasible events.